Wired & Vogue iPad

 No playbook

 The iPad launched in April 2010.
 Six months later, Wired UK became the first magazine in the UK to ship a native iPad edition.
-There were no design conventions for this, no tools built for the job, no one to learn from.
-We were working it out as we went.
+No design conventions, no tools built for the job, no one to learn from.

-Adobe had killed Flash.
-The only available path was Adobe Digital Publishing Suite — a beta tool purpose-built for digital magazines that had never been used in production in the UK.
+The only available path was Adobe Digital Publishing Suite — a beta tool that had never been used in production in the UK.
 We were its first real test case, and for a period we were the only team in the country using it.

 Building the workflow from nothing

-Because DPS was in beta, I was feeding back to Adobe weekly — bugs, constraints, missing features — and they were iterating.
-The skills required to make this work didn't exist anywhere else in the UK.
-There was no one to hire who already knew it, no tutorials to follow, no community to ask.
+DPS was in beta — I was feeding back to Adobe weekly, and they were iterating.
+No one else in the UK knew the tool.
 We figured it out by doing it.

 The decisions that defined the format

 Portrait or landscape?
-Wired launched supporting both orientations — every layout designed twice.
+Wired launched supporting both orientations, every layout designed twice.
 The production overhead was unsustainable and the experience felt inconsistent.
-I made the call to go portrait-only.
-A single considered orientation was better than two compromised ones.
+I made the call to go portrait-only — a single considered orientation over two compromised ones.

 How does a magazine navigate?
 Print readers turned pages.
 Web readers scrolled.
 The iPad was neither.
-We had to design navigation signifiers from scratch — visual cues telling readers to swipe down through an article, across between sections, and into interactive content.
-We tested these with users, adjusted, and tested again.
+We designed navigation signifiers from scratch — visual cues to swipe down through an article, across between sections, into interactive content.
+Tested, adjusted, tested again.

 Vogue — leading from expertise

 When I moved to Vogue, I was the only person at Condé Nast who had shipped an iPad magazine.
-I built a team of three designers, taught them the Adobe DPS workflow from scratch, and set the design direction as Lead Designer.
+I built a team of 3 designers, taught them the DPS workflow from scratch, and set the design direction as Lead Designer.

 Impact

-Featured on the App Store homepage at launch, negotiated directly with Apple
+featured on the App Store homepage at launch, negotiated directly with Apple, ~2,000 downloads per month.

 Looking back